Order a File and Records

 - 12FS, 13FS, 14FS, 15FS

-If you do not know your case number, then you may look it up using the Court Index.
+If you do not know your case number, then you may look it up using the court's public access site.

 A request for copies of documents must be submitted in person.
 If you are unable to come to the courthouse, you may have a friend, family member, or private copy service obtain copies for you.

 Uniform Parentage Act and Department of Child Support Service court files are confidential and can only be viewed by the parties named in the case.
 Exception: If written consent is provided by one of the parties authorizing a person not named in the file to view the file.